-- 1. When the added project traffic causes movements, approaches or the overall intersection to fail the minimum acceptable level of service standards in Table 4; or - 2.
-When the background traffic conditions (without project traffic) causes an intersection to fail the minimum acceptable level of service standards; or - 3.
-When the project traffic causes more than a two (2) percent increase in the overall intersection delay; or - 4.
+- 1. When the added project traffic causes movements, approaches or the overall intersection to fail the minimum acceptable level of service standards in Table 1.27.1; or - 2.
+When the background traffic conditions (without project traffic) causes an intersection to fail the minimum acceptable level of service standards; and when the project traffic causes more than a two (2) percent increase in the overall intersection delay; or - 3.
 When added project traffic is determined to create potential safety problems.